top of page

 photo by Mate the Label

-2. Check the minimum wage of the sourcing country Calculate the wages of the people who make your clothing, by looking at the “made in” label and then do a google search for that country’s minimum wage.
+Calculate the wages of the people who make your clothing, by looking at the “made in” label and then do a google search for that country’s minimum wage.
 However, be aware that most sweatshops will actually pay the minimum wage of that country, but the minimum wage is much to low to live off of.
 For example, the minimum wage in Bangladesh is 5,300 taka a month (about $82 CAD), but the living wage is 16,460 taka ($257 CAD).

-3. Check the price tag
+3. Check the Price Tag

 Does it sound too good to be true?
 It probably is.
 The price paid for sourcing material, manufacturing, transportation, etc. is going to be well over $10 or $20.

-4. Which store is selling the item?
+4. Which Store is Selling the Item?

 photo by H&M